PE and Sport at Knighton Fields Primary Academy

 Providing sufficient opportunities for competitive sport to meet the depth of enthusiasm for the children presents its own challenges.
 Within primary sport locally, only cross country (years 3-6) and football (years 5-6) have a season of any real length.
 As a result, in both sports, anybody that would like to run or play is given the opportunity to do so.
 In other sports, the season is either very short or based simply around one competition.
 Knighton Fields therefore enters as many teams as we are eligible to, or are able to provide staffing for, to maximise opportunities for all children.

 When a selection process is required, selection is based upon a number of factors:

-- Showing good sportsmanship and attitude to others.
+- Demonstration of good sportsmanship and attitude to others

 - Sharing opportunities equally between children displaying similar talents or attributes.

 - Providing opportunities for children identified as ‘gifted and talented’ in specific sports.